frankthelen/rools/README.md

 Primary design goal is to provide a nice and state-of-the-art interface for JavaScript (ES6).
 Facts are plain JavaScript or JSON objects.
-Rules are specified in pure and nice JavaScript (ES6) -- rather than in a separate, special-purpose language like DSL.
+Rules are specified in pure and nice JavaScript (ES6) rather than in a separate, special-purpose language like DSL.

 Secondary design goal is to provide RETE-like efficiency and optimizations.

 These goals are partially conflicting, i.e., specifying rules in pure JavaScript may prevent certain optimizations.
-I am curious how far I can get.
+I am curious how far I can get -- utilizing modern ES6.

 It started as a holiday fun project.
 Have a look, if you like.
 Comments are welcome.